-(b) undertakings shall comply with the requirements set out in Articles 59 (COF2), 61 (COF4) and 65 (COF8) where the term Minimum Capital Requirement shall mean both the Minimum Capital Requirement of the undertaking which has issued the own-fund item and either:
+(b) the term "Minimum Capital Requirement" in Articles 59 (COF2), 61 (COF4) and 65 (COF8) shall mean both the Minimum Capital Requirement of the undertaking that has issued the own-fund item and one of the following minimums:

-where method 1 is used, the minimum sum of the group Solvency Capital Requirement as calculated in accordance with the second, third and fourth subparagraphs of Article 230(2) of Directive 2009/138/EC,
+(i) where method 1 is used, the minimum for the group Solvency Capital Requirement as calculated in accordance with the second subparagraph of Article 230(2) of Directive 2009/138/EC,

-where a combination of methods 1 and 2 is used is used, the minimum determined in accordance with Article 325;
+(ii) where a combination of methods 1 and 2 is used, the minimum determined in accordance with Article 325.

-(c) the own-fund item is free from encumbrances and is not connected with any other transaction, which when considered with the own-fund item, could result in that own-fund item not satisfying the requirements set out in Article 94 of Directive 2009/138/EC at group level.

-2. For the purpose of the classification of own-fund items at group level, references to insurance or reinsurance undertaking in Articles 58 to 74 shall be understood to refer to the participating insurance or reinsurance undertaking and the insurance or reinsurance undertaking belonging to the group, which has issued the own-fund item.
+3. For the purpose of this article, the term "insurance or reinsurance undertaking" in Articles 58 to 74 shall mean both the participating insurance or reinsurance undertaking and the insurance or reinsurance undertaking belonging to the group that has issued the own-fund item.

-3. Notwithstanding paragraph 1, where an insurance or reinsurance undertaking has included an own-fund item which qualifies for inclusion in a higher tier of own-funds in a lower tier of own-funds in accordance with Article 68 COF11, that classification shall not prohibit the classification of the same own-fund item in a higher tier at group level, provided that the limits set out in Article EOF1 are complied with at group level.
+4. Notwithstanding paragraph 1, where an insurance or reinsurance undertaking has included in a certain tier an own-fund item which qualifies for inclusion in a higher tier in accordance with Article 68 COF11, that classification shall not prohibit the classification of the same own-fund item in a higher tier at group level, provided that the limits set out in Article EOF1 are complied with at group level.

 Article 324a SCG4a